IonelS-coder/predict_geological_sample/README.md

 # Predicting your geological sample using CNN
-This machine learning web-application was built based on a small dataset (1000 pictures, with 5 categories: amethyst, ammonite, aventurin, empty, obsidian), and it's purpose is to recognize minerals and fossils from this personal collection.
+This machine learning web-application was built based on a small dataset (1000 pictures, with 5 categories: amethyst, ammonite, aventurin, empty, obsidian), and it's purpose is to recognize minerals and fossils from a personal collection.

 ## Usage